lucacolombo97/DomoHome/README.md

 An example of a microcontroller is the Arduino board.
 Arduino, the "brain" of the project, is an electronic board controlled by an ATmega microcontroller and is equipped with Input/Output peripherals, thanks to which it receives the signals collected by the sensors, and after processing them interacts with the outside thanks to the actuators driven by the program loaded on it.
 In the "Domo Home" project two Arduino boards were used:
-1. "Arduino Uno", a standard board with basic functionality and
+1. ArduinoUno, a standard board with basic functionality and
-2. "Arduino Yun", which in addition implements an ethernet board and a wifi sensor that allow the microcontroller to communicate with Internet.
+2. ArduinoYun, which in addition implements an ethernet board and a wifi sensor that allow the microcontroller to communicate with Internet.

 ## Sensors and Actuators